 To help an upset stomach you can also make a ginger simple syrup that you can add to ginger tea or to some of the teas mentioned below.
 For that, you will need:

 - ½ cup honey (find organic raw honey here)

 - 1 tbsp fresh ginger, finely chopped

 The first peppermint remedy I remember using was a stomach-soothing tea.
-I was feeling nauseated and used peppermint tea to calm the queasiness.
+Drinking peppermint tea helps calm the queasiness.
 Combined with chamomile, peppermint is a gentle soother for stomach ailments like indigestion and heartburn.
 It also helps relieve diarrhea.

-Peppermint essential oil can also be used for upset stomach.
-Open a bottle of peppermint essential oil and deeply inhale a few times for relief from mild upset.
+Peppermint essential oil is also good for an upset stomach.
+Open a bottle of peppermint essential oil and deeply inhale a few times to help an upset stomach.
 (Find 100% pure peppermint essential oil here.)

-It can also be rubbed in circles on the abdomen to relieve upset stomach.
+You can also rub it in circles on the abdomen to relieve an upset stomach.
 Peppermint is a strong essential oil, so use a carrier oil like coconut oil to dilute in this instance.
 Use 1-2 drops in 1 tbsp carrier oil.
-(Find high quality coconut oil here.)
+(Find high-quality coconut oil here.)

 Some report using acupressure to successfully treat nausea.
 To relieve nausea symptoms with acupressure, you need to find the proper pressure points:

 - Place three fingers on the inside of the opposite wrist, just below the wrist crease.